-With strong market demand for small ruminants, Fiji and its neighbouring PIC have the opportunity to increase productivity, increase market participation and hence improve livelihoods of smallholders.
+With strong market demand for small ruminants, Fiji and its neighbouring PICs have the opportunity to increase productivity, increase market participation and hence improve livelihoods of smallholders.
 However, the value chain for live animals, carcasses and meat needs to be evaluated in order to identify the role that the value chain actors can play in improving the efficiency of the value chain and hence the opportunity to improve smallholder access and livelihoods.
 Production systems need to be assessed so that they are aligned appropriately with value chains.
-The evaluation of production systems will identify constraints to improve efficiency and alignment with value chains that could be addressed by further ACIAR investment.
-This project will assess opportunities for increased inter-PIC trade and import substitution in sheep and goats and their products.
-An inter-country analysis may identify opportunities for other PIC to supply the strong demand in Fiji.
+The evaluation of production systems will identify constraints to improved efficiency and alignment with value chains that could be addressed by further ACIAR investment.

-A significant impediment to long term impact of small ruminant research projects worldwide is lack of a viable value chain for goats and sheep products.
-The strength of demand for small ruminant meat, carcasses and live animals in PIC offers the opportunity for sustainable development across the value chain.
+A significant impediment to the long-term impact of small ruminant research projects worldwide is lack of a viable value chain for goats and sheep products.
+The strength of demand for small ruminant meat, carcasses and live animals in PICs offers the opportunity for sustainable development across the value chain.
 However, an analysis of small ruminant value chains and production systems is required to identify opportunities for targeted future interventions, including those that can bring benefits to women and marginalised groups as new and existing small ruminant producers.